mateudu/serverless-workshop/Module 2 - CosmosDB data/readme.md

     Now that the app is working and backed by CosmosDB, we need to publish this update.

-1. Open the Azure Functions extension in VS Code and click the up-arrow icon to publish
+1. Open the Azure Functions in Visual Studio and click the up-arrow icon to publish
 1. Choose the current folder, and select the function app created in step 1
     1. You should see a notification that the app is updating
 1. There is one last step.
 We need to update the application settings in your published app to have the changes we made to local settings.
 In the VS Code Azure Functions extension, find your function app, open it, right-click the "Application Settings" and choose **Upload local settings..**.
 This will push your local settings up to your published app.